JonesKwameOsei/DevSecOps-Netflix-Clone-Deployment/README.md

 }
 ```
 **N/B**: The user data script in the `main.tf` file will install the required dependencies, including Docker, Helm, and other tools needed to complete this project.<p>
-lastly, print out some details about our resources in an output.tf file:
+Lastly, we will print out some details about our resources in an output.tf file:
 ```
 output "k8s_instance_id" {
   value = aws_instance.k8s_instance.id
 }

 output "k8s_instance_public_ip" {
   value = aws_instance.k8s_instance.public_ip
 }